House votes to kill Rep. Al Green's resolution to impeach Trump

 137 Democrats voted in favor of tabling the resolution compared to just 95 who voted against shelving it.
 Only one lawmaker, Rep. Peter DeFazio, D-Ore., voted present.

+Trump tweeted afterward, "The United States House of Representatives has just overwhelmingly voted to kill the Resolution on Impeachment, 332-95-1.
+This is perhaps the most ridiculous and time consuming project I have ever had to work on."

+Green later denied he was playing into the president's hands.
+"The president, at some point, will be impeached... people are starting to pay attention," the congressman said.

-Instead of moving ahead with articles of impeachment, most democrats have appeared to prefer waiting to see if a stronger case for removal could be developed that would win broader public support, and they're eagerly awaiting next week's scheduled testimony to two House committees by former Special Counsel Robert Mueller.
+Instead of moving ahead with articles of impeachment, most Democrats have appeared to prefer waiting to see if a stronger case for removal could be developed that would win broader public support, and they're eagerly awaiting next week's scheduled testimony to two House committees by former Special Counsel Robert Mueller.

 "With all due respect in the world for him, we have six committees that are working on following the facts in terms of any abuse of power, obstruction of justice and the rest that the president may have engaged in," Pelosi said.
 "That is the serious path that we're on."